- Home

 The law aims to address Massachusetts’ housing shortage by requiring all MBTA Communities to change zoning regulations around their local transit stations to allow multifamily housing by-right.
 This does not guarantee that housing will be produced.
 However, through zoning, a theoretical capacity of units must be achieved within 0.5 miles of an MBTA station.
 The law’s statute outlines three critical components to the zoning changes:

-- Minimum gross density of 15 units per acre
+- 1. Minimum gross density of 15 units per acre

-- Located not more than 0.5 miles from a commuter rail station, subway station, or ferry terminal, if applicable
+- 2. Located not more than 0.5 miles from a commuter rail station, subway station, or ferry terminal, if applicable

-- No age restrictions and suitable for families with children
+- 3. No age restrictions and suitable for families with children

-Wellesley’s obligation is to have zoning for 1,392 units, of which 90% of those units must be located within a ½ mile of the transit area.
+Wellesley’s obligation was to have zoning for 1,392 units, of which 90% of those units must be located within a ½ mile of the transit area.
 Wellesley’s minimum land area for zoning must also equate to 50 acres.